>

 Innovative Design and Technology in Education (M.Ed.)

-Shape the future of learning with human-centered innovation, applied learning theory, and cutting-edge technologies through analytics and human-centered design.
+Shape the future of learning through human-centered innovation, applied learning theory and cutting-edge education technologies.
+The IDeaTE M.Ed. prepares students to design, study and improve learning experiences using analytics and human-centered design across diverse educational contexts.

 campus